sliu1SU/Simple-Chat-Room-Vue3/README.md

 # Instruction:
 - "concord-server" is the backend server<br>
-- in "concord-server", use terminal to "npm install" and "npm run start"<br>
+- in "concord-server", use terminal to: "npm install" and "npm run start"<br>
 - "VueResearchProjWebsite" is the chat room app.
-User terminal to "npm install" and "npm run dev"<br>
+Use terminal to: "npm install" and "npm run dev"<br>